-Andrew “Drew” Uhl is a Certified Pet Dog Trainer and Certified Police K9 Trainer, Instructor, and Handler.
-Drew has over 10 years of experience training dogs in reliable on and off leash obedience and behavioral problem solving.
+Andrew “Drew” Uhl is a Certified Professional Pet Dog Trainer, Police K9 Trainer, and Instructor with over 10 years of dog training experience.

 Drew was born and raised in Michigan where he grew up around family dogs.
-After graduating from Central Michigan University he pursued a career in business during which time he adopted his first love Tilly, a Pitbull mix.
+After graduating from Central Michigan University he pursued a career in business during which time he adopted his first love Tilly, a Rhodesian Ridgeback and Pitbull mix.
 After a few amazing years with Tilly, Drew decided to leave the business world and go into dog training in hopes of helping others experience the joys of dog ownership that he had.
-Drew started his dog training journey by attending Tarheel Canine’s Professional Trainer School where he became Certified in Pet Dog Obedience and Certified in Police K9 training, instructing, and handling.
-Shortly after graduation Drew partnered up and opened Darwin K9, a dog training company in Raleigh, North Carolina.
+Drew started his dog training journey by attending Tarheel Canine’s Professional Trainer School where he became certified in Pet Dog Obedience and Police K9 training, instructing, and handling.
+Shortly after graduation Drew partnered up and opened a dog training company in North Carolina.

 Currently Drew has six dogs sharing his life: